jzbrooks/vgo/.github/readme.md

   -s --stats      print statistics on processed files to standard out -v --version    print the version number --indent=value  write files with value columns of indentation

+Examples:

+# Optimize files specified from standard in
+> find ./**/ic_*.xml | guacamole

+# Optimize vector.xml and overwrite its contents
+> guacamole vector.xml

+# Optimize vector.xml and write the result into new_vector.xml
+> guacamole vector.xml -o new_vector.xml

+# Optimize multiple input sources write results to the
+> guacamole vector.xml -o new_vector.xml ./assets -o ./new_assets
 ```

 ## Build instructions